luxonis/models/src/luxonis_train/models/backbones/README.md

     - variant: Literal["A0", "A1", "A2"] # Defaults to "A0".
 - EfficientRep (adapted from [here](https://github.com/meituan/YOLOv6/blob/725913050e15a31cd091dfd7795a1891b0524d35/yolov6/models/efficientrep.py))
   - Params:
-    - channels_list: List[int] # List of number of channels for each block
+    - channels_list: List[int] # List of number of channels for each block.
+Defaults to [64, 128, 256, 512, 1024].
-    - num_repeats: List[int] # List of number of repeats of RepBlock
+    - num_repeats: List[int] # List of number of repeats of RepBlock.
+Defaults to [1, 6, 12, 18, 6].
     - in_channels: int # Number of input channels, should be 3 in most cases .
 Defaults to 3.
     - depth_mul: int # Depth multiplier.
 Defaults to 0.33.
     - width_mul: int # Width multiplier.
 Defaults to 0.25.